pragma-collective/cirkuloxyz/README.md

 **Made with ❤️ by Pragma Collective**

-*Empowering communities to save together, transparently and securely on Bitcoin.*
+*Your circle, your bank.
+Stack together, claim sovereignty.
+Save without borders on Bitcoin.*